 Audit Fees.
-The Company incurred aggregate fees of \$202,730 from Ernst & Young for the 2002 annual audit and for review of the Company's financial statements included in its Forms 10-Q for the 2002 fiscal year, and \$15,000 from Arthur Andersen for the review of the Company's financial statements included in its Form 10-Q for the first quarter of the 2002 fiscal year.
+The Company incurred aggregate fees and expenses of \$319,088 from Ernst & Young for the fiscal 2003 annual audit and for review of the Company's consolidated financial statements included in its Forms 10-Q for the 2003 fiscal year.

 Financial Information Systems Design and Implementation.
-The Company did not incur any fees from Ernst & Young or Arthur Andersen for these types of services for the 2002 fiscal year.
+The Company did not incur any fees from Ernst & Young for these types of services for the 2003 fiscal year.

 All Other Fees.
-During the 2002 fiscal year, the Company incurred aggregate fees of \$14,110 from Ernst & Young for all other services, including audit-related fees of \$11,160 and other fees of \$2,950, and \$67,582 from Arthur Andersen for all other services, including audit related fees of \$5,000 and other fees of \$62,582.
-Audit-related fees were for the audit of the Company's employee benefit plan, accounting consultation and consents.
-Other fees were primarily for tax compliance and tax consultation.
+During the 2003 fiscal year, the Company incurred aggregate fees and expenses of \$174,956 from Ernst & Young for all other services, including audit-related fees and expenses of \$44,263 and other fees and expenses of \$130,693.
+Audit-related fees and expenses were for the audit of the Company's employee benefit plan, accounting consultation and consents.
+Other fees and expenses were primarily for tax compliance and tax consultation.

 The Audit Committee considered whether, and determined that, the auditor's provision of non-audit services was compatible with maintaining the auditor's independence.
+All of the services described above for fiscal year 2003 were approved by the Audit Committee pursuant to its policies and procedures.
 The Company intends to continue using Ernst & Young, LLP solely for audit and audit-related services, tax consultation and tax compliance services, and, as needed, for due diligence in acquisitions.